Survivors' Pathways Forward

 Mentorship & Social Enterprise

-Survivors are offered seminars in the basic skills of building, owning and running a small online retail enterprise.
+Hand crafted items are designed and created by participants in the program, which are for sale on our Shop Page (click below).
+Survivors are also offered seminars in the basic skills of building, owning and running a small online retail enterprise.
 This includes business writing, basic bookkeeping, product photography, web-page building, and much more.

 Not only does this work serve as a pathway to employment, but the mentoring component encourages a new self-definition of personal agency and skilled know-how.